MarcossIC/next-template/README.md

 ## :shipit: Testing

-We use **Vitest** for unit and integration tests, leveraging its fast performance and modern testing features.
-For end-to-end (e2e) testing, **Playwright** is utilized, providing robust browser automation capabilities.
+We use **Vitest** for unit and integration tests, taking advantage of its fast performance and modern testing capabilities.
+For end-to-end (e2e) testing, **Cypress** is utilized, offering a reliable and robust browser testing framework.
+Additionally, we generate coverage reports using **nyc**, including a combined report for both unit and e2e tests.

 ### Running Tests

-Below are some examples using `pnpm`:
+Below are some examples of how to execute tests and generate coverage reports using `pnpm`:

-- **Unit and Integration Tests**: Execute tests with Vitest using `pnpm test`.
+- **Unit and Integration Tests**: Execute tests with Vitest using `pnpm unit:run` or run them in watch mode with `pnpm unit:watch`.
+- **Unit Test Coverage**: Generate a coverage report for unit tests with `pnpm unit:coverage`.
+- **End-to-End (e2e) Tests**:
+  - Open the Cypress interface with `pnpm cy:open`.
+  - Run Cypress tests in headless mode with `pnpm cy:run`.
+  - Start the app and run e2e tests in CI mode with `pnpm cy:serve:ci`.
+- **Combined Coverage Report**:
+  - Generate a full coverage report (unit + e2e) by running `pnpm cover`.
+This cleans old reports, runs all tests, and generates a combined report.
+  - Use `pnpm cover:report` to manually generate the combined report if coverage files already exist.
-- **Acceptance Tests**: Run Storybook tests with `pnpm test:storybook`.
+- **Storybook Tests**: Run acceptance tests for Storybook with `pnpm test:storybook`.

+### Viewing Coverage Reports

+The combined coverage report will be generated in the `coverage` folder.
+Open the `index.html` file inside the folder to view a detailed breakdown of test coverage for both unit and e2e tests.

+This setup ensures comprehensive test coverage and streamlined testing workflows for both unit and end-to-end scenarios.

 ### StoryBook